Khora Ramji Chawda: Coal Mines at Jharia coalfields belt

 Khora Ramji and Brothers established collieries at Khas Jharia, Jeenagora, Jamadoba, Balihari, Fatehpur, Gareria, Bansjora & Bagadih.
 In Pure Jharia Colliery Khora Ramji and brothers were partners with Diwan Bahadur D.D.
 Thacker.
 Khora Ramji was also partner in Khimji Walji & Company's Indian Jharia Colliery located at Tisra.
 Seth Khora Ramji was also held partnership stake in Goa Petha Chawda & Co's Khas Jeenagora Colliery.
 The GPC & Co was partnership between Goa Petha, Seth Khora Ramji, Bishram Karman & Seth Tricumji Jiwandas.
 In 1930 after death of Khora Ramji, the successors sold their stake in the colliery.

 The credit of being first Indian to break the monopoly of British in Jharia Coalfields goes to Seth Khora Ramji of Sinugra.
 In the life sketch of Khora Ramji given in Encyclopedia of Bengal, Bihar & Orissa – the British have noted this fact in year 1920 – "In Jharia Coalfield he was first Indian to seize the opportunity and by his prompt entry into colliery business, he was able to remove the stigma that would otherwise be levelled against his community as economically backward class."
 Further, details are given in the book Diary of Golden Days at Jharia – A Memoir & History of Gurjar Kshatriya Samaj of Kutch in Coalfields of Jharia – written by Natwarlal Devram Jethwa & Pawan Jethwa -Quote:

 The East Indian Railway in 1894–95 extended its line from Barakar to Dhanbad via Katras and Jharia.
 Messrs.
-Khora Ramji in 1894 was working on railway lines contract of Jharia branch line and with his brother Jetha Lira.
-He was also building Jharia railway station.
+Khora Ramji in 1894 was working on railway lines contract of Jharia branch line and with his brother Jetha Lira, they were also building Jharia railway station.
 The Jharia coalfields was discovered while digging up the earth for laying this railway line.
 Khora Ramji while working near Jharia Railway station immediately realized the gold he had struck and purchased the lands from Raja of Jharia and soon also got lease of mining rights and thus laid foundation of his colliery business.

 He similarly purchased about eight coal-fields from years 1895–1909.
 Further, he also encouraged fellow Mistri contractors to purchase the land and even financed them to do so.
 The location of his three collieries named Jeenagora, Khas Jherria, Gareria is mentioned also in 1917 Gazetteers of Bengal, Assam, Bihar & Orissa.
 As per details given in Diary of Golden Days at Jharia – A Memoir & History of Gurjar Kashtriya Samaj of Kutch in Coalfields of Jharia – written by Natwarlal Devram Jethwa & Pawan Jethwa – "Seth Khora Ramji headed the first association as mentioned by British authorities in Encyclopaedia Bengal, Bihar & Orissa (1920)."